KarlSchreiner/Rogue-Pong/README.md

 - Remove anys
 - standardize aiVar names
 - Have redux store be read in game loop instead of being read when calling game loop and passed as location vars
+- implement a powerup
+- implemnet an upgrade
 - Implement a backend
   - need to store currently held upgrades, money, and in game time of user (planning on hosting a speedrunning tournament late 2025 with cash bounty)
   - need to present next AI opponent's stats as well as rewards